peterprescott/stoneycroft-salvation-army/content/blog/how-to.md

 By installing you accept licenses for the packages...
 ```

-aND o really make the most of the power of *git*, you need to sign up for a web-based git repository hosting service like [Github](https://github.com) or [Gitlab](https://gitlab.com).
+And to really make the most of the power of *git*, you need to sign up for a free web-based git repository hosting service like [Github](https://github.com) or [Gitlab](https://gitlab.com).
 For the moment, let's just stick with the former.

 ## Clone the Site and Run a Local Version